The Capital Jewish Museum arrived late for a city like Washington.

 That is what the Capital Jewish Museum changed.

-The museum, which opened in 2023, is not simply a room full of ceremonial objects and nostalgic family material.
+The museum, which opened in 2023, is more than a room full of ceremonial objects and nostalgic family material.
 It is an argument about Jewish presence in the capital: how Jews built communities in Washington, how they navigated proximity to federal power, and how a local history can illuminate national questions about immigration, religion, race, labor, politics, and belonging.

 The building itself does part of the storytelling